-The center is part of Hutchinson Regional Medical Center and located just southwest of the hospital.
+Chalmers is part of Hutchinson Regional Medical Center and located just southwest of the hospital.

-The team at Chalmers Cancer Treatment Center understands every patient’s needs are unique.
+Our team at Chalmers Cancer Treatment Center understands every patient’s needs are unique.
 We offer calculated treatment options to restore your health.
 If your treatment plan includes radiation, be assured that the team at the Chalmers Cancer Treatment Center will treat you like a member of our family, keeping you as comfortable as possible.

 Today’s precision high-energy radiation treatments are more accurate and less damaging to surrounding tissue than ever before.
-Our precise, highly effective treatments are designed to help reduce side effects and make your comfort a top priority.
+Through precise, highly effective treatments, we are able to help reduce side effects and make your comfort a top priority.

 We see and treat many different types of cancer.
 From our state-of-the-art technology to our highly certified staff, we are capable of managing your treatment plans from start to finish right here in Hutchinson, KS.
 Chalmers treats patients across the state of Kansas, leading the way with the latest cancer treatment advancements.
 Here are the top 5 cancers we see and treat here at Chalmers: